2022 art recap: reimagining the future of arts

 In the GALLERIES sector, David Zwirner art gallery will present a line-up of international artists from the gallery’s programme, including Oscar Murillo, Josh Smith, and Neo Rauch.
 SCAI the Bathhouse will present a curated exhibition, Notional Spheres, exploring strategies that artists deploy to reconfigure our perception of the world, featuring important Japanese artists such as Kohei Nawa, Mariko Mori, and Daisuke Ohba.
 A curated selection of new artworks featuring Imi Knoebel, Ibrahim Mahama, and Mona Hatoum among others, at White Cube, will also be presented.

 The contextualised sector titled FOCUS, will showcase artists with practices across different mediums, providing a foundation for insights and discussion of their works.
-Highlights include Kukje Gallery that will present an engaging solo showcase of new works by respected indigenous Australian artist, Daniel Boyd.
+Highlights include Kukje Gallery which will present an engaging solo showcase of new works by respected indigenous Australian artist, Daniel Boyd.
 Reality Mining at MadeIn, a two-person show by artists Ding Li and Xu Zhen.
 Galerie Urs Meile, who will showcase a dialogue investigating abstraction between three female artists from China: Ju Ting, Miao Miao, and Zhang Xuerui.

 The FUTURES sector, dedicated to supporting young galleries, will present visitors with bold, and conceptually diverse works.
 Capsule Shanghai will present a curated three-person show featuring recent works by Leelee Chan, Mevlana Lipp, and Miranda Fengyuan Zhang.
 Tropical Futures Institute will exhibit a presentation featuring Visayas-based painter Kristoffer Ardeña and Filipina-Canadian artist and filmmaker Stephanie Comilang.
 Further, LINSEED will show a curation of new works by three emerging names: Sebastian Burger, Tom Howse, and Li Hei Di, all of whom are experimenting with imageries of nature, instinctive desires, and contemporary cultures.